 The results showed that the increase in bleaching time caused the permanganate number to decrease (Figure 3).
 The value of the permanganate number ranged from 6.3 to 7.4.
-Permanganate number or kappa number is the amount of permatganate consumption in a pulp sample containing lignin that has not reacted.
+Permanganate number or kappa number is the amount of permanganate consumption in a pulp sample containing lignin that has not reacted.
 This number can be used to determine the level of lignin in pulp.
 According to the National Standardization Board [21], the analysis of permanganate numbers can be used to determine the level of maturity or whiteness of a pulp.
-Peractic acid is an oxidizer; hence, it can oxidize the lignin contained in pulp.
+Peracetic acid is an oxidizer; hence, it can oxidize the lignin contained in pulp.
 Additionally, the opening of the aromatic ring makes oxidized lignin more hydrophilic, and it dissolves in the bleach solvent.
 Acid group formation also supports the solubilization of lignin fragments, especially during the alkali extraction stage, due to ionization [17].
-The regional of lignin by peracetic acid could occur via two reactions, (1) peracetic acid reduces themolecular weight of lignin by cleaving, carbon-oxygen, carbon-carbon and β aryl ether bonds; (2) dealkylation of O-methyl groups, addition of hydroxyl groups and cleavage of aromatics rings in lignin polymer; these reactions increase the polarity of lignin and remove the lignin easily [27].
+The removal of lignin by peracetic acid could occur via two reactions, (1) peracetic acid reduces themolecular weight of lignin by cleaving, carbon-oxygen, carbon-carbon and β aryl ether bonds; (2) dealkylation of O-methyl groups, addition of hydroxyl groups and cleavage of aromatics rings in lignin polymer; these reactions increase the polarity of lignin and remove the lignin easily [27].
 In Cycles 1 and 2 of cooking, there was a decrease in permanganate number at various bleaching times.
 Increasing the length of bleaching time caused the penetration of the bleaching agent or the ability to oxidize peracetic acid to lignin, which increased lignin content and increased white power.
-This was demonstrated by the decreasing value of the permanganate numbers.
+This was demonstrated by the decreasing value of the permanganate number.
+The lignin content in pulp was lower with lower kappa numbers and permanganate numbers.